-If you donÃ¢â‚¬â„¢t know someone who has sought medical or dental care outside the US, you may soon be in the minority.
-Over 750,000 people have chosen health care outside the US, and that number is expected to continue to increase at a rate of about 20% a year through 2020.
-Initially, overseas health services were primarily addressing rising medical costs, but dental care abroad is now catching up to medical care.
+If you donÃ¢â‚¬â„¢t know someone who has sought medical or dental care outside the U.S., you may soon be in the minority.
+Over 750,000 people have chosen health care outside the U.S., and that number continues to increase at a rate of about 20% a year.
+Initially, overseas health services primarily addressed rising medical costs, but dental care abroad is now catching up to medical care.

 Several factors are driving this trend:

 - There is a lack of satisfactory dental coverage with dental insurance